ENTREPRENEURSHIP

 Liability

-Conditions for establishment of a LLC
+Conditions for setting up a bv

 • A minimum capital of €0.01 must be deposited.